Support services

 How can I get equipment

 If you want to get ministry-funded equipment, you’ll need to talk to an assessor.
-They’ll complete an assessment of your needs and look at ways to help you do your everyday tasks.
+They will complete an assessment of your needs and look at ways to help you do your everyday tasks.
 With your help, the assessor identifies the equipment you need to be safe and independent at home, at work or study.
 For more information on the assessment process, go to Accessing Equipment and Modification Services.

 Behavior Support